AdobeDocs/experience-platform.en/help/datastreams/overrides.md

 After [configuring the datastream overrides](#configure-overrides) in the Data Collection UI, you can now send the overrides to the Edge Network, via the Web SDK.

-Sending the overrides to the Edge Network via the Web SDK is the second and final step of activating datastream configuration overrides.
+If you are using Web SDK, sending the overrides to the Edge Network via the `edgeConfigOverrides` command is the second and final step of activating datastream configuration overrides.

 The datastream configuration overrides are sent to the Edge Network through the `edgeConfigOverrides` Web SDK command.
 This command creates datastream overrides that are passed on to the [!DNL Edge Network] on the next command, or, in the case of the `configure` command, for every request.